 Freedom of Information Act changes: Because the laws regarding FOIA have changed, it is necessary for the Township to approve new documents.
 Motion by Windiate to approve the Procedures and Guidelines document, as prepared by MTA, which replaces the Township FOIA Policy was seconded and passed 4-0.
 Motion by Schultz to approve the Public Summary of the Procedures and Guidelines document, as prepared by MTA, was seconded and passed 4-0.
 The Motion by Windiate to approve a detailed FOIA cost itemized worksheet, as prepared by MTA was seconded and passed 4-0.
 The Motion by Windiate to approve the Forms Packet, as prepared by MTA and the Torch Lake Township Affidavit, was seconded and passed 4-0.
 The Motion by Windiate to approve the Torch Lake Township Fee Schedule dated July 21, 2015 was seconded and passed 4-0.
 These new documents will soon be available on the Township website at torchlaketownship.org

-Budget Resolutions: The Motion by Goossen to approve Resolution 15-07 to increase General Fund line 101-756-812-000 by $1600 and line 101-756-930-000 by $4,500 was seconded by Martel and passed 4-0 roll call vote.
+Budget Resolutions: The Motion by Goossen to approve Resolution 15-07 to increase General Fund line 101-756-812-000 by $1600 and line 101-756-930-000 by $4,500 and line 210.651.930.000 by $1,000 was seconded by Martel and passed 4-0 roll call vote.

 Ordinance Enforcement Officer (OEO): Two applications were received by the deadline.
 The township has sent out emails to the surrounding EMS, Fire and Police Departments in Antrim, Charlevoix and Grand Traverse Counties to seek more recruits.
 The Motion by Goossen to approve Sharon Schultz to monitor the Day Park and Nature Preserve as the temporary OEO at a rate of $15/hour until a change is made was seconded and passed 4-0.
 A committee is recommended to look into issues at the Day Park.